Latchford Hits Thirty!

 Almost 40,000 fans were waiting to see whether Bob Latchford could score the two goals he needed to reach 30 for the season and win a £10,000 national newspaper prize in the process.

-The Toffees were in fine form and stormed to a 3-0 advantage but the goalscorers were Martin Dobson, Neil Robinson and Billy Wright.
+The Toffees were in fine form and stormed to a 3-0 advantage.
+The goalscorers, however, were Martin Dobson, Neil Robinson and Billy Wright.

-Lyons, as big and brave an Evertonian as any that played for the club, had two options.
+Lyons, as proud and brave an Evertonian as any, had two options.
 He could either take a golden opportunity himself or he could flick the ball into the path of the unmarked Latchford.

-Lyons made amends with 13 minutes of a pulsating afternoon to go.
-He made the most of a challenge inside the box from big Mickey Droy and the referee awarded Everton a penalty.
+Lyons, however, made amends with just 13 minutes of a pulsating afternoon to go.
+The big defender made the most of a challenge inside the box from Chelsea's Mickey Droy and the referee awarded Everton a penalty.

 There was only one taker.
 There was only one outcome.